NCAR/wrf-python/doc/source/tutorials/wrf_workshop_2019.rst

 Step 2: Download Miniconda
 ----------------------------

 For this tutorial, you will need to download and install Miniconda.
+We are going to use Python 3.7, but it will also work with Python 2.7.

 Please use the appropriate link below to download Miniconda for your operating system.